tahseenzahra/spaceTravelers-react/README.md

 To get a local copy up and running follow these simple example steps.

 - Open up your command line
-- Clone this repo to your machine by using Git clone: Git clone `https://github.com/tahseenzahra/spaceTravelers-react .git`
+- Clone this repo to your machine by using Git clone: Git clone `https://github.com/tahseenzahra/spaceTravelers-react.git`

 # Prerequisite